Richmond F.C.: Rivalries

 Richmond contested the first ever rugby match with Blackheath F.C., and the clubs have continued to play an annual fixture to uphold the tradition – now referred to as the longest-running annual fixture in rugby.
 As of 2013–14, the two clubs are in the same league, after many years apart, meaning that they play each other at least twice during the regular season, in addition to the traditional pre-season fixture.

 Richmond shared the Athletic Ground with London Scottish, and this rivalry is very intense.
 Both sides experienced a high point at the beginning of the professional era and played in the Premiership.
 Both teams also fell into administration and dropped down to a level well below the national leagues, and though the routes taken have been slightly different, both clubs have battled their way up the leagues.
 As of 2019–20, London Scottish were also in the Championship.
 In years when the clubs are in the same division, the two "home" and "away" matches are two of the most well-attended and hotly contested of the year.

 Richmond also have a local rivalry with Barnes who they have recently frequently played as both sides sought to move into the national leagues.

 At youth level, Richmond's strongest rivalry tends to be with nearby Rosslyn Park.
-A Richmond vs Rosslyn Park game is always surrounded by controversy of some sort.
+A Richmond vs Rosslyn Park game is always surrounded by controversy of some sort, which is the same for just about any team that plays against Rosslyn Park.